jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 ![Duck Pizza GIF](http://cdn.jsears.co/duck_pizza.gif)

-Now, for the sake of demonstrating the phenomenon of duck typing, we will create an Imposter class.
+For the sake of demonstrating the phenomenon of duck typing, we will create an Imposter class.
 Note how the Imposter Class shares similar methods to the Duck class we created above ("speak" and "swim").

 ```ruby
 class Imposter